newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

 #### Exploring Data Manipulation Language (DML)

-We will primarily focus on Data Manipulation Language (DML) as it is the key area for SQL and most of the learning.
-This focus is particularly important because data scientists, machine learning engineers, and data analysts frequently use DML in their day-to-day work.
+We will primarily focus on Data Manipulation Language (DML) as it is the key area for SQL and most learning.
+This focus is significant because data scientists, machine learning engineers, and data analysts frequently use DML in their day-to-day work.

 **SELECT**
 The `SELECT` statement is used to query data from a table.
 This is the most important command we will use in DML.